 6. A glimpse into the future

 The future for electrical apprentices looks bright; global demand for skilled electricians shows no signs of slowing down.
 If you successfully complete your apprenticeship, you’re sure to find a role that you love and can thrive in.
-Whether that’s working in residential, commercial, industrial, or maintenance sectors, you’ll have plenty of jobs to choose from.
+Whether that’s working in the residential, commercial, industrial, or maintenance sectors, you’ll have plenty of jobs to choose from.
 Who knows?
 Eventually, you might even want to consider starting an electrical business yourself.